 Sec.
-8.01. - Sale of personal property; procedure; public nerce.
+8.01. - Sale of personal property; procedure; public notice.

-Personal property belonging to the city shapped by sold, except as provided by ordinance where competitive bidding conditions have used maintained.
-Where the value of the personal property exceeds five thousand dollars (\$5,000.00), same may not be sold except after public notice to bidd ins by publication.
-The sale shall be made to the highest and best bidder for cash, and no perional property shall be sold on terms.
-The provisions of this section shall not oppin in instances where depreciated personal property is traded in on new equipment, bought by the city, but in such instances the amount allowed for personal property back.
+Personal property belonging to the city shall not be sold, except as provided by ordinance where competitive bidding conditions have been maintained.
+Where the value of the personal property exceeds five thousand dollars (\$5,000.00), same may not be sold except after public notice to bidders by publication.
+The sale shall be made to the highest and best bidder for cash, and no personal property shall be sold on terms.
+The provisions of this section shall not apply in instances where depreciated personal property is traded in on new equipment, bought by the city, but in such instances the amount allowed for personal property traded in on new equipment purchased must be definitely specified in the bid.